Walkthrough - Bru’n Water Subscriber Edition, V 5.3

 The Spreadsheet

 Bru’n Water is a Microsoft Excel spreadsheet and now uses macros, which may cause a warning box on opening.
-Make sure to click “Enable Macros”.
+Make sure to click “Enable Macros."
 If you do not have Excel, consider LibreOffice as a free alternative.
-If in Excel, you will want to click on the Formulas tab and check-mark the “Enable iterative calculation” box.
+If in Excel, you will want to click on the Formulas tab and check the “Enable iterative calculation” box.

 For LibreOffice, go to Tools, Options, LibreOffice Calc, Calculations, and check the “Iterative References” box.
-These actions avoid a warning box when opening the spreadsheet, and ensure proper functionality.
+These actions prevent a warning box from appearing when opening the spreadsheet and ensure proper functionality.

-This demonstration uses the Mac version of Office and the screenshots will look a little different than in Windows.
+This demonstration uses the Mac version of Office, and the screenshots will look a little different from those in Windows.
 The spreadsheet opens in Compatibility mode.
 Upon opening, I suggest you “Save As” immediately as an “Excel Macro-Enabled Workbook (.xmls)” to work fully native and avoid potential macro issues with compatibility mode.
-You will still need to enable macros each time the spreadsheet is opened.
+You will still need to enable macros each time you open the spreadsheet.

-Otherwise, we will assume a basic understanding of spreadsheets in general.
+Otherwise, we will assume a basic understanding of spreadsheets.

 0. Instructions